PyChina/weekly/content/Issue/issue-364.md

 - [线性回归在 Python](https://pycoders.com/link/1448/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll get started with linear regression in Python.
+In this step-by-step tutorial, you'll get started with linear regression in Python.
 Linear regression is one of the fundamental statistical and machine learning techniques, and Python is a popular choice for machine learning.

 (`是也乎:`